 Returning to speak at the University Art Association, once again, this time we spoke about the correlation between compassion and productivity.
 Interesting topic.
 Read more: Page 69 of UAAC Conference.pdf

 For the 5th time, we were honoured to be invited to speak at the Association of Registered Graphic Design Educators Conference.
 We spoke about our favourite topic: Trends and technology and their impact on the future of advertising.

 Applied Arts invited us to moderate a panel of industry experts discussing the future of advertising.
 1,500 people interested in the creative arts attended.
 See more about Creative Futures here.

 Ann Urban was featured in the March 2016 issue of Applied Arts where she wrote “Paralleling the seismic shift from an analogue world to a digital world, OCAD University responded with a more rigorous, richer approach to advertising.
-Today, our ad program, revamped in 2012 by our Chair Sandy Kedey and myself, teaches strategy, research, media, budgeting, branding, positioning, ideation, art direction, design and copywriting—executed in multiple software across a vast range of media, both traditional and leading edge…’ Read article here.
+Today, our ad program, revamped in 2012 by Ann Urban and Chair Sandy Kedey teaches strategy, research, media, budgeting, branding, positioning, ideation, art direction, design and copywriting—executed in multiple software across a vast range of media, both traditional and leading edge…’ Read article here.

 …To advertising industry veteran and OCAD University marketing professor Ann Urban, buzzwords like “glow” appeal to both our need for simplification and human warmth in our complex and cold world.
 “We turn to the promise of warm glowing embers in everything from our pillows to our pancetta to our skin creams,” Urban says.
 “The right buzzword can capture the fleeting essence of what we’re all feeling at any given time as a society.
 ‘Glow’ is just that kind of word.”
 Click to read full Toronto Star article